Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 Todo list before the release:
-1) bug order when saving a group
-- BUG (Ludger): you can exceed the budget number by saving a group in the library and adding that group after on your map
+1) BUG (Ludger): you can exceed the budget number by saving a group in the library and adding that group after on your map
 4) Work on database:
-	- fix the parts made of group after fixing bug 1
 	- Add new parts?
 	- create the Hulls?
 5) I will probably try to update the english doc to reflect the new features.